Recipes

 Jaggery-Forward Version

 Prefer fully unrefined sweetness?
-A Badam pak recipe with jaggery uses jaggery only.
+A Badam ir almond pak recipe with jaggery uses jaggery only.
 Choose a clean, low-impurity block and strain the syrup through a fine sieve after dissolution, before boiling to one-string.
 Flavour stays warm and caramel-leaning, and texture remains crisp yet tender.

 Smart Swaps & Add-Ins